 We are a multilingual team, speaking together 5 languages: English, French, German, Italian and Spanish!

 All dives booked with Islands Tec Dive are conducted by a professional dive-guide.

-We offer group discounts and all-inclusive dive packages.
+Special group discounts and all-inclusive dive packages are available.

 The theory of all courses can be mastered as an online course before arriving at your dive destination.